WHAT I LEARNED IN MY FIRST TRY AS A FARMER

 It was in August 2012, during my service year when I was thinking of what business to venture into, something with good prospects, constant market, and unlimited chances.
 And then after so much research and deep thoughts, I decided to be a farmer.
 The main reason was that I figured out that food production is the key to human existence, I think it is easy to put it this way “no food, we all die”.

-With enthusiasm, I began the preparation, saved some money, and with the help of a friend I got land in a remote village in Ekiti, an unlimited hectare of land which was more than sufficient for what I needed it for.
-During one of my visits to the village, while preparing the land, one of the villagers warned me about how some local farmers in the area use charms (juju) to spiritually steal other farmers’ harvest which might later lead to a loss.
+With enthusiasm, I began the preparation, saved some money, and with the help of a friend I got land in a remote village in Ekiti, an unlimited hectares of land which was more than sufficient for what I needed it for.
+During one of my visits to the village, while preparing the land for farming, one of the villagers warned me about how some local farmers in the area use charms (juju) to spiritually steal other farmers’ harvest which might later lead to a loss.
 Being a city boy who only believed that what you do is what you get, I dismissed her warning.

 In the next farming season, I started without any large scale farming experience whatsoever.
 My choices of crops were maize and cassava (mixed cropping), it was a mechanized farm, and also used some manual labor, including myself.
 I made provisions for adequate inputs so the farm lacked nothing and I was so overconfident about my pending success.
 Sometimes I stopped at the entrance of the reserve- the aggregate of different farmlands cultivated by many farmers- and I drank fresh palm wine and ate some quality bush meat to celebrate my promising hustle.